 Custody, Parenting Time and Child Support

 This issue is often the most emotional and traumatic part of a divorce matter.
-Child custody has two components: legal custody—the major decisions regarding raising the child (education, religion, medical care) and physical custody—who the child primarily lives with.
+Child custody has two components: legal custody—the major decisions regarding raising the child (education, religion, medical care)—and physical custody—with whom the child primarily lives.
 The basis for determining child custody is “the best interests of the child.”

 Sole or joint custody is possible for both of these types of custody.
-If a parent requests joint custody, the court is required to consider it and state on the record the reasons for granting or denying a request for joint custody.
+If a parent requests joint custody, the court is required to consider it and state on the record the reasons for granting or denying the request.
 The court shall determine whether joint custody is in the best interest of the child by considering the "best interest" factors and whether the parents will be able to cooperate and generally agree concerning important decisions affecting the welfare of the child.
 Joint custody will be awarded if both parties agree upon it, unless the court determines on the record, based upon clear and convincing evidence, that joint custody is not in the best interests of the child.
-If the parties cannot agree, this subject is best left to an in-depth discussion with your attorney due to the extensive nature of custody disputes and the laws involved.
+If the parties cannot agree, this subject is best left to an indepth discussion with your attorney due to the extensive nature of custody disputes and the laws involved.